tacticlaunch/cursor-bank/README.md

 # Cursor Memory Bank

-A simple utility to install Cursor Memory Bank features in your project.

-## What is Cursor Memory Bank?

 Cursor Memory Bank is a powerful feature that enhances AI assistance by maintaining perfect documentation between sessions.
 It addresses AI's session memory limitations by creating a structured documentation system that serves as the AI's persistent memory.

 ## Installation